wangzw/CppStyle/README.md

 ## To enable or disable cpplint.py on specific issues or files

 There are two ways to enable or disable cpplint.py on specific issues or files.
 The first and recommended one is to use configure file named `CPPLINT.cfg`.
-The benefit of using configure file is that it can be version controled and shared with others in a team.
+The benefit of using configure file is that it can be version controlled and shared with others in a team.
 It also can produce the consistent result if you use `cpplint.py` in command line instead of CppStyle in Eclipse.

     The "filter" option is similar in function to --filter flag.
 It specifies message filters in addition to the |_DEFAULT_FILTERS| and those specified